The Leadership Team

 Stuart was a member of the team that founded KCG in 2005 and in that time has been responsible for the delivery of audit programmes to a number of Consortium members.

-Stuart is currently Head of Internal Audit for the University of Roehampton, Southampton Solent University, and Trinity Laban Conservatoire of Music and Dance.
-He is also Programme manager for Bournemouth University and for Bucks New University.
+Stuart is currently Head of Internal Audit for the University of Roehampton, Bournemouth University, Southampton Solent University, and Trinity Laban Conservatoire of Music and Dance.
+He is also Programme manager for Bucks New University and leads the relationship with Cardiff University and West Dean College.
 He is responsible for the management of a team of auditors delivering these audit programmes, as well as conducting special investigations and ad hoc reviews.

 Stuart has a significant level of knowledge and expertise across a broad range of academic and non-academic processes, from areas such as student experience and research management to HE governance arrangements, marketing, and financial management.
 He helped develop the KCG risk management methodology, delivers facilitated risk workshops across the Consortium Membership and for non-Members, and developed KCG’s approach to auditing Value for Money arrangements.